remotestorage/remotestorage.js/README.md

         });
       });
     } else {
-      //get an access token for 'sandwiches' by dancing OAuth with the remoteStorage of user@example.com: window.location = remoteStorage.createOAuthAddress(storageInfo, ['contacts'], window.location.href);
+      //get an access token for 'notes' by dancing OAuth with the remoteStorage of user@example.com: window.location = remoteStorage.createOAuthAddress(storageInfo, ['notes'], window.location.href);
     }
   });
 });